saadkhan321/Project5_ND/READ_ME_V2.txt

 Additional Ipython Notebook
 *******************

-An additional ipython notebook: 'FinalProject_WriteUp_Algo_POI_ID_Test.ipynb' is added the final_projec folder, this includes all the working done to updated the project report.
+An additional ipython notebook: 'FinalProject_WriteUp_Algo_POI_ID_Test.ipynb' is added the final_project folder, this includes all the working done to updated the project report.